eliotcochrane/eliotcochrane.github.io/wip/Royal Century Gold Club.md

 ### Pre-Round

 Before walking onto the practice green, it's always necessary to make a stop at the caddy window for a crisp scorecard,  fresh ball marker, and for this course, a brand new metal pitch fork!
 I've seen tons of courses that have branded plastic pitch forks, but this is the first course that I have seen that has branded metal pitch forks.
 I still have my trusty plastic pitch fork that I will use until it breaks, but the novelty of a metal pitch fork that was free is still going to be something that won't be easily forgotten.
+You don't see a branded metal pitch fork that is open for the taking.
+I still haven't used it yet so it might be the cheapest of the cheap.

+As for the usual practice area, there is a putting green and also a range to warmup the longer clubs.
+Unfortunately I didn't know about the range until after I was done when I saw the signs on the way back to the clubhouse.

+The main practice piece is the practice green.
+There is only one green with a small hill on one side to help practice breaking putts and pace up or down slopes.
+The grass on greens were pretty homogenous all the way from the practice green to the 18th.

+### The Course

+#### Tee Grounds

+THe tee grounds throughout the round were appropriately designed for the mens tee
+#### Fairways
+#### Rough
+#### Bunker
+#### Greens
+#### Marking
+but there were a surprising number of holes with slight damage.
+These being from excessive water pooling and sudden heating of said water.
+These are most likely left over from the previous season as it was a problem at many clubs around Tohoku.